4ka-s/Virtual-Keyboard/README.md

 [HOW TO USE]

-Just click on the "VirtualKeyboard.sh" and it'll show up as a widget on that monitor.
+Just run the "VirtualKeyboard.sh" and it'll show up as a widget on that monitor.
 Add this same file hyprland exec's if you wish for it to auto-start.